INTO-CPS-Association/DTaaS/docs/admin/host.md

 The user credentials added in _deploy/config/gateway/auth_ should match the usernames in _deploy/config/gateway/fileConfig.yml_.

 ## Configure lib microservice
+The library microservice requires configuration.
+A template of this configuration file is given in _deploy/config/lib_ file.
+Please modify this file as per your needs.

 The first step in this configuration is to prepare the a filesystem for users.
 An example file system in `files/` directory.
 You can rename the top-level user1/user2 to the usernames chosen by you.

-Update the _deploy/config/lib_ of the library microservice.
+An example `.env` file is given below.
 The simplest possibility is to use `local` mode with the following example.
 The filepath is the absolute filepath to `files/` directory.
+You can copy this configuration into _deploy/config/lib_ file to get started.

 ```env
 PORT='4001'